CloudStar2077/baby-tools-shop/README.md

 For a simular purpose create the `.gitignore`.
 This contains everything to ignore uploading into the Git repository.
 Basicly files which are automatically generated, local (database, settings), secret or doesn't belong in the repository.

+In `èxamples.env` are the placeholders for the envoirement variables.

 Build the image by typing
 ```bash
 cd /baby-tools-shop